supercollider/rfcs/README.md

 ## Discussing an RFC

 Discussion about the RFC happens on the RFC pull request on GitHub.
-Try to avoid having involved discussions on the RFC outside of the GitHub pull request thread.
+Don't discuss outside the pull request thread -- that fragments the conversation.

 If you are discussing an RFC, it is your responsibility to work towards **reaching a conclusion**.
 When you make a post to the RFC thread, talk about the contents of the RFC, and the RFC alone.